10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 Using occupation-based interventions may shake things up for every session, but additionally such tasks allow us therapists to get to know our patients on a whole new level.
 We can joke, laugh, and cry together as we guide them through the therapy process.
 We walk away entertained and knowing that we just might have made a difference in their lives.

-Would you add any other benefits to this list?
-Please share them in the comments!
+Would you add any other benefits of keeping OT interventions occupation-based?
+Please share your thoughts in the comments!

 The Note Ninjas ADL Treatment Guide (Note Ninjas) Get 25% off using promo code MYOTSPOT